radiantlogic-v8/documentation-new/documentation/operations-guide/04-persistent-cache-management.md

 [Enable Inter Cluster Replication](#enable-inter-cluster-replication)

+### Disable Inter-cluster Replication

-If the persistent cache is involved in-inter cluster replication, temporarily disable the replication prior to rebuilding the index.
+If the persistent cache is involved in inter-cluster replication, temporarily disable the replication prior to rebuilding the index.

 From the Main Control Panel > Directory Namespace tab > Cache node, select the cached branch.
 On the right, uncheck Inter-Cluster Replication.
 Click **Save**.

 ![An image showing ](Media/Image4.1.jpg)

-Figure 4.
-1 : Disabling Inter-cluster Replication

 ### Rebuild the Index